wazawoo/bevy_steamworks/README.md

 }
 ```

-The plugin adds `Client` as a Bevy ECS resource, which can be
+The plugin adds `SteamworksClient` as a Bevy ECS resource, which can be
 accessed like any other resource in Bevy.
 The client implements `Send` and `Sync`
 and can be used to make requests via the SDK from any of Bevy's threads.

-The plugin will automatically call `SingleClient::run_callbacks` on the Bevy
+The plugin will automatically call `Client::run_callbacks` on the Bevy
 every tick in the `First` schedule, so there is no need to run it manually.

 All callbacks are forwarded as `Events` and can be listened to in a